 McAlpine-Bellis et al., 2023

-• Predator avoidance behavior in the Dominica ground lizard (Pholidoscelis fuscatus) [Grotbeck et al., 2019], little striped whiptail lizards (Aspidoscelis inornatus) in Texas Lui et al., 2021, 2 species of dune lizard (Meroles) in Namibia [Eifler & Eifler 2014], and leopard lizards (Gambelia wislizenii) in Oregon [Jacobson et al., 2016]
+• Predator avoidance behavior in the Dominica ground lizard (Pholidoscelis fuscatus) [Grotbeck et al., 2019], little striped whiptail lizards (Aspidoscelis inornatus) in Texas [Lui et al., 2021], 2 species of dune lizard (Meroles) in Namibia [Eifler & Eifler 2014], and leopard lizards (Gambelia wislizenii) in Oregon [Jacobson et al., 2016].
+More recently, we’ve finished projects on anti-predator behavior in racerunner lizards (Acanthodactylus maculatus) in Tunisia [Chhoumi et al. 2024], lava lizards (Microlophus atacamensis) in coastal Chile [Eifler et al. 2025], and earless lizards (Holbrookia maculata) in Texas [Utsumi et al. 2026].

-• Habitat use in toad-headed Agama lizards (Phrynocephalus versicolor) in Mongolia [Eifler & Eifler 2019], horned lizards (Phrynosoma cornutum) in Arizona [Eifler et al. 2019], and geckos (Chondrodactylus turneri) in Namibia [Eifler et al., 2017]
+• Habitat use in toad-headed Agama lizards (Phrynocephalus versicolor) in Mongolia [Eifler & Eifler 2019], horned lizards (Phrynosoma cornutum) in Arizona [Eifler et al. 2019], geckos (Chondrodactylus turneri) in Namibia [Eifler et al., 2017], great desert skinks (Liopholis kintorei) in the Australian outback [Eifler & Eifler 2025], semiaquatic anoles (Anolis aquaticus) in Costa Rica [Eifler et al. 2025], and racerunners (Acanthodactylus boskianus) in Tunisia [Utsumi et al. in press]